Single Shot Self-Reliant Scene Text Spotter by Decoupled yet Collaborative Detection and Recognition: Self-Reliant Scene Text Spotter

 \subsection{Overall Framework}

-As illustrated in Figure~\ref{fig:Framework}, our \textbf{SRSTS} consists of four modules: Feature Extractor, Anchor Estimator, Text Detector and Text Recognizer. \lyu{Given a text image, the \textbf{SRSTS} first employs the Feature Extractor to learn multi-scale features, and then conducts positive anchor points estimation, text detection and text recognition at the same time.
-The Anchor Estimator estimates positive anchor points for potential text instances.
-In the inference stage, for each obtained positive anchor point indicating a text instance, the Text Detector locates precise text boundary, and the Text Recognizer of \textbf{SRSTS} performs sampling around positive anchor point and then performs text decoding based on the features of the sampling points.}
+As illustrated in Figure~\ref{fig:Framework}, our \textbf{SRSTS v2} consists of three modules: Feature Extractor, Positive Anchor Estimator, and Text Decoder.
+Given a scene text image, \textbf{SRSTS v2} first employs Feature Extractor to learn multi-scale features, and then conducts estimation of positive anchor points and text decoding concurrently.
+Specifically, Positive Anchor Estimator predicts a positive anchor point for each potential text instance to roughly locate it.
+Meanwhile, Text Decoder of \textbf{SRSTS v2} employs designed Sampling Module to sample representative feature points around each pixel in the feature map.
+Finally, for each positive anchor point indicating a potential text instance, \textbf{SRSTS v2} conducts precise text detection and recognition in parallel using Text Decoder based on the sampled points for this anchor point.

-\textbf{Feature Extractor.} The Feature Extractor of the \textbf{SRSTS} adopts the similar network structure to BiFPN~\cite{tan2020efficientdet}, which is composed of a downsamping pathway and an upsampling pathway.
+\textbf{Feature Extractor.} Feature Extractor of the initial version of \textbf{SRSTS}~\cite{wu2022decoupling} adopts the similar network structure to BiFPN~\cite{tan2020efficientdet}, which is composed of a downsampling pathway and an upsampling pathway.
 The downsampling pathway employs a ResNet-50~\cite{he2016deep} as the feature learning backbone while the upsampling pathway generates multi-scale feature maps by fusing the features from both pathways in the corresponding feature levels.
-To be specific, we use two different scales of features ($\mathbf{P}_2$ and $\mathbf{P}_3$ in Figure~\ref{fig:Framework}) in the downstream \wu{for} Anchor Estimator, Text Detector and Text Recognizer, whose feature map size are $\frac{1}{4}\times \frac{1}{4}$ and $\frac{1}{8}\times \frac{1}{8}$ of the input image size, respectively.
-Larger feature map has smaller receptive field is used for spotting smaller size of text instances.

-\textbf{Anchor Estimator.} \lyu{Instead of spotting text serially as the previous methods, our \textbf{SRSTS} decouples recognition from detection by conducting text detection and recognition separately with the reference of anchor points.
-The anchor points play an important role in that: 1) Text detection and text recognition are conducted with the location guidance of anchor points.
-2) a positive anchor point serves as a reference point to indicate the existence of a text instance around it.
-3) a detected polygon can be matched with a recognized text by the shared positive anchor point.
-We estimate positive anchor points with Anchor Estimator.}

-\textbf{Text Detector.} Based on the anchor points, text detection is performed with the Text Detector.
-For the consideration of generalization, efficiency and accuracy, we adopt a real-time instance segmentation framework YOLACT ~\cite{bolya2019yolact} to detect text of arbitrary shapes.

-\textbf{Text Recognizer.} The anchor points are further used to guide the Text Recognizer of the \textbf{SRSTS} to decode text.
-The Text Recognizer performs sampling for each anchor point by a designed sampling module and then decodes the text of this instance based on the features of the sampling points.